ashkaaar/NLP-chatbot/README.md

 The `execute` function, called on each execution pass, takes user input, processes it using the fine-tuned model, and generates a response tailored to science education.

 The chatbot leverages techniques such as tokenization and generation to ensure accurate and comprehensive answers.

+Additionally, the `app.py` file contains the Streamlit user interface for accessing the `execute` function defined in `main.py`, in accordance with the project requirements.